Types of tattoo machines

 • It is said that they damage the skin more, since the puncture is much more powerful.

-• But they are also readily available and inexpensive compared to rotary machines because they are made out of cheaper materials.
+• But they are also readily available and cheaper compared to rotary machines because of the materials they are made of.

 • It is necessary to know how to calibrate them and have some machinery knowledge.